Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Introduction

-In this article, we present and discuss the main properties of Finsler black hole solutions generated following the so--called anholonomic frame method, elaborated and developed in our previous works \cite {ijgmmp,vrflg,vncg,vsgg,vpoland,vapny,vhep2,vs5dbh,vsgab,vsgon,vgab,vbe1,vbe2,vgont} .
+In this article, we present and discuss the main properties of Finsler black hole solutions generated following the so--called anholonomic frame method, elaborated and developed in our previous works \cite {ijgmmp,vrflg,vncg,vsgg,vs5dbh,vs5dbh1,vbe1,vbe2}.
 We shall work explicitly with Finsler spacetime configurations, and their nonholonomic transforms, but not with generalized locally anisotropic and/or Lagrange--Finsler structures in the bulk of our former constructions.
 Readers are recommended to study preliminary the reviews \cite{ijgmmp,vrflg} on applications in physics of the geometry of nonlinear connections and associated nonholonomic frames and modelling of Lagrange--Finsler geometries on (pseudo) Riemannian spacetimes.

 We emphasize that in this work the Finsler geometry models are elaborated for the canonical distinguished connection following geometric methods developed in Refs. \cite{ma,bejf,vrflg,vsgg}.
-In our approach, we usually do not work with the Chern connection \cite{bcs} (sometimes, called also Rund's connection \cite{rund}) for Finsler spaces because this connection is metric noncompatible, which results in a more sophisticate mathematical formalism and have less physical motivations from viewpoint of standard gravity theories, see discussions in Ref. \cite{vrflg} and Introduction to \cite {vsgg}.
-One should be noted here that applying the anholonomic frame method it is also possible to construct locally anisotropic black hole solutions in metric--affine \cite{mag} generalizations of (non)commutative Lagrange--Finsler gravities, as it is provided in Parts I and III of Ref. \cite{vsgg}.
-Nevertheless, for simplicity, this paper is oriented to keep the geometric and physical constructions more closed to the Einstein gravity, in Finsler like variables, and four dimensional pseudo--Finsler analogs on nonholonomic tangent bundles.
+In our approach, we usually do not work with the Chern connection \cite{bcs} (sometimes, called also Rund's connection \cite{rund}) for Finsler spaces because this connection is metric noncompatible, which results in a more sophisticate mathematical formalism and have less physical motivations from the viewpoint of standard gravity theories, see discussions in Ref. \cite{vrflg} and Introduction to \cite {vsgg}.
+For simplicity, this paper is oriented to keep the geometric and physical constructions more closed to those in Einstein gravity, in Finsler like variables, and four dimensional pseudo--Finsler analogs on nonholonomic tangent bundles.